Izardo/pands-problem-sheet/README.md

 ```
 #### Understanding the code:

 1. The input() function prompts the user to enter their height and weight.
-The string values are then converted to integer values, using the int() function, and respectively assigned to the variables height and weight.
+The string values are then converted to integer values using the int() function, and respectively assigned to the variables height and weight.
 2. The variable BMI contains the mathematical equation for calculating BMI.
 Also contained in the variable are 2 functions; one that rounds the sum of the equation to two decimal places, using the round() function.
 The other  converts the sum to a string value, using the str() function, so that it can be concantenated with another string in the print statement.
 3. The program will print the BMI for the inputted information in a sentence.